al-mi-pio/alpimi-planner-backend/Test/Plan/Schedule.md

   Check if returns an error when a taken name is provided

 - [ThrowsErrorWhenDateStartIsAfterDateEnd()](../Entities/ESchedule/Commands/CreateScheduleCommand.unit.cs) - **unit**
-  Check if returns an error when incorrect dates are provided
+  Check if returns an error when start date is after end date

 ## `GET` `api/Schedule`